Frequently Asked Questions

 Yes - assuming you meet our admissions criteria.
 The VT-MIT program was designed at the direction of SCHEV, the governing body for all Virginia public universities, to provide a path into the Information Technology field for students without specific undergraduate preparation in Computer Science or Electrical and Computer Engineering.
 For those with little or no programming experience, we highly recommend that you take ITP120 Java Programming I at Virginia Western Community College prior to starting your first class.
 This will ensure that you have some programming experience and a comfort level with the terminology prior to starting classes.

 The VT-MIT degree is a 33-credit graduate degree -- a Master of Information Technology.
-A VT-MIT graduate certificate requires the successful completion of 12 credits (4 courses) in a particular information technology subject area.
-In most cases, credits earned for a VT-MIT graduate certificate can be applied to the VT-MIT degree.
-An application to the VT-MIT degree program is required in transitioning from a certificate program to the graduate degree.
-Currently, Virginia Tech offers 6 VT-MIT Graduate Certificates.
+A VT-MIT graduate certificate requires the successful completion of 9-12 credits (3-4 courses) in a particular information technology subject area.
+In most cases, credits earned for a VT-MIT graduate certificate can be transferred to the VT-MIT degree.
+Currently, we offer 10 VT-MIT Graduate Certificates.

 Admissions